Methods to integrate multinormals and compute classification measures: Integrating the normal

 Now the problem is to find the probability of the standard normal $\bm{z}$ in this domain.
 If there is no quadratic term $\mathbf{\widetilde{Q}}_2$, $\tilde{q}(\bm{z})$ is normally distributed, the integration domain boundary is a flat, and the probability is $\Phi(\frac{\tilde{q}_0}{\lVert \tilde{\bm{q}}_1 \rVert})$, where $\Phi$ is the standard normal cdf \cite{ruben1960probability}.
 Otherwise, say $\mathbf{\widetilde{Q}}_2=\mathbf{RDR}'$ is its eigen-decomposition, where $\mathbf{R}$ is orthogonal, i.e. a rotoreflection.
 So $\bm{y}=\mathbf{R}'\bm{z}$ is also standard normal, and in this space the quadratic is:

-a weighted sum of non-central chi-square variables $\chi'^2$, each with 1 degree of freedom, and a normal variable $x \sim N(m,s)$.
-So this is a generalized chi-square variable $\tilde{\chi}^2_{\bm{w}, \bm{k}, \bm{\lambda},m,s}$, where we merge the non-central chi-squares with the same weights, so that the vector of their weights $\bm{w}$ are the \textit{unique} nonzero eigenvalues among $D_i$, their degrees of freedom $\bm{k}$ are the numbers of times the eigenvalues occur, and their non-centralities, and normal parameters are:
+a weighted sum of non-central chi-square variables $\chi'^2$, each with 1 degree of freedom, and a normal variable $x \sim N(m,s^2)$.
+So this is a generalized chi-square variable $\tilde{\chi}_{\bm{w}, \bm{k}, \bm{\lambda},s,m}$, where we merge the non-central chi-squares with the same weights, so that the vector of their weights $\bm{w}$ are the \textit{unique} nonzero eigenvalues among $D_i$, their degrees of freedom $\bm{k}$ are the numbers of times the eigenvalues occur, and their non-centralities, and normal parameters are:

+In a later paper \cite{das2024new}, we derive the inverse map, i.e. from the parameters of a generalized chi-square distribution, to the parameters of the corresponding quadratic form of a multinormal.

-The required probability, $p \left(\tilde{\chi}^2 > 0 \right)$, is now a 1d integral, computable using, say, Ruben's \cite{ruben1962probability} or Davies' \cite{davies1973numerical} methods.
-We use the Matlab toolbox `Generalized chi-square distribution' that we developed (source code is at \href{https://github.com/abhranildas/gx2}{github.com/abhranildas/gx2}), which can compute the generalized chi-square parameters corresponding to a quadratic form of a normal vector, its statistics, cdf (using three different methods), pdf, inverse cdf and random numbers.
+The required probability, $p \left(\tilde{\chi} > 0 \right)$, is now a 1d integral, computable using, say, Ruben's \cite{ruben1962probability}, Imhof's \cite{imhof1961computing,davies1973numerical}, IFFT \cite{das2024new} or ray \cite{das2024new} methods.
+We use the Matlab toolbox \href{https://www.mathworks.com/matlabcentral/fileexchange/85028-generalized-chi-square-distribution}{`Generalized chi-square distribution'} that we developed (source code is at \href{https://github.com/abhranildas/gx2-matlab}{github.com/abhranildas/gx2-matlab}), which can compute the generalized chi-square parameters corresponding to a quadratic form of a normal vector, its statistics, cdf (using three different methods), pdf, inverse cdf and random numbers.
+We have also ported this to a \href{https://pypi.org/project/gx2/}{`gx2' python package} with the same functionality (source code is at \href{https://github.com/abhranildas/gx2-py}{github.com/abhranildas/gx2-py}).

 Previous software implements specific forms of this theory for particular quadratics such as ellipsoids \cite{genz2009computation}.
 The method described here correctly handles all quadratics (ellipsoids, hyperboloids, paraboloids and degenerate conics) in all dimensions.